6ce/Roblox-sint/README.md

 Example's results [here](exampleResult.txt)

 # Disclaimer
-The searched results may not be accurate, as anyone can have any username (or an account can be stolen)
+The searched results may not be accurate to the current owner of the account, as anyone can have any username (or an account can be stolen)